A variational model of charged drops in dielectrically matched binary fluids: the effect of charge discreteness: Case of two charges

-Rewriting this equation by solving for the positive height of contact $h$, gives that $h$ is unique for a fixed $C_0$, $H$, and $\varepsilon$.
+Rewriting this equation by solving for the positive height of contact $h$, gives that $h$ is unique for fixed $C_0$, $H$, and $\varepsilon$, whenever $\eps$ small enough universal.
 This tells us that a segment of $\varphi$ satisfying \eqref{Euler-Lagrange} must leave and connect to the obstacles at the same height.

 If $C_0 <0$, then \eqref{Euler-Lagrange} gives that the graph of $\varphi$ is an arc of a nodary curve.
 However, this is impossible.
-To see why, without loss of generality let the nodary arc touch $B_\varepsilon(x_1)$ at a least one point, then the maximum height of the nodary arc is either $h$ or a local maximum of a complete nodary curve.
-If the maximum is a local maximum, then the nodary arc must attain a local maximum, which contradicts the analyticity of $\partial \Omega$, since the height of contact given in \eqref{height} is below the point of infinite slope given in \eqref{Euler-Lagrange}, which in turn is below the local maxima of a nodary curve.
-This implies that the nodary arc stays below $h\leq \varepsilon$ and thus must contact both of the two charges, which either contradicts our volume constraint or Lemma \ref{N2bbd} when $\varepsilon$ is sufficiently small universal.
-Thus, $C_0 \geq 0$.
+To see why, first notice that a nodary curve can only touch the upper hemisphere of $B_\eps(x_1)$.
+Hence the value of $\varphi$ at which the nodary has a vertical slope satisfies $\varphi^2 = -C_0 / H < h^2$.
+At the same time, since $H$ is uniformly bounded, from \eqref{height} with $C_0 < 0$ and all $\eps$ sufficiently small universal we obtain